AlliedTesting/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 This is because the test data is simply transformed from the one taken from the previous articles.
 This is done just for simplicity and uniformity with the results obtained earlier, and thus - allowing us to concentrate on purely technical problems.
-The data is based on daily prices of real stocks on some exchanges with a few modifications: all the numerical fields having initially scalar values are transormed into arrays just be repeating each value several times.
+The data is based on daily prices of real stocks on some exchanges with a few modifications: all the numerical fields having initially scalar values are transformed into arrays just be repeating each value several times.
 The same data was used in [Part I](https://alliedtesting.github.io/pgmex-blog/2017/06/29/performance-comparison-of-postgresql-connectors-in-matlab-part-I/#inserting-arrays) when we tested performance of *inserting* data that contained arrays.
 We omit here details concerning the structure of the test data we use.
 But the latter as well as conditions of the experiments are the same as in